-A few years back, my post “Why did I not get that email from the Liberal Democrats?” proved rather popular and helped untangle various issues with party members missing out on information about what is going on in the party.
-As the Lib Dem email world has moved on rather since then, here’s an updated version.
+A few years back, my post “Why did I not get that email from the Liberal Democrats?” proved rather popular, helping untangle various issues with party members missing out on information about what is going on in the party.
+So here’s the latest version…

 Whether it’s you wondering why you’ve not received that email others are talking about, or whether it’s someone you’re in conversation with, I hope this guide is useful – and as ever suggestions and additions welcome.